falon/RBL/README.md

 ## Requisite

-- PHP > 7 (not tested with PHP5, but it could works).
+- PHP > 7 (not tested with PHP5, but it could work).
 - MySQL Server > 5.
 - php-gmp and Haran/PHP.IPv4
 - RBLDNS, if you export file zone through RBLDNS Export Plugin.